FAIRplus/the-fair-cookbook/content/recipes/introduction/metadata-fair.md

-## Semantic frameworks for metadata:
+## Semantic frameworks for metadata

 We have given an overview of the basic definitions of what metadata is and its various possible flavours.
-But then comes the key question: How does it work in real life? and from there, we need to look at some technical details and since we are dealing with things FAIR, we inevitably slide back into the notion of Linked Data and Resource Description Framework.
+This raises an unanswered key question: How does it work in real life?
+For this, we need to look at some technical details and since we are dealing with things FAIR, we inevitably slide back into the notion of Linked Data and Resource Description Framework.
-This essentially means that we can not talk about machine actionable metadata (referred to in some quarters as 'active metadata') without talking about **semantics** and **controled terminologies** on the one hand , and on the other hand about **syntax** and **serialization format**.
+This essentially means that we can not talk about machine actionable metadata (referred to in some quarters as 'active metadata') without talking about **semantics** and **controlled terminologies** on the one hand, and on the other hand about **syntax** and **serialization format**.
-This is simply because for computational methods to work , there needs to be agreements, social-contracts and protocols in places to define things to enable interoperability.
+This is simply because for computational methods to work, there needs to be agreements, social-contracts, and protocols in places to define things to enable interoperability.
-As with all human things, there will be redundant, overlaping, competing efforts vying for a domain of knowledge.
+As with all human things, there will be redundant, overlapping, competing efforts vying for a domain of knowledge.
 Semantic models for metadata do not escape this.